maxzheng/great-life-guide/story.md

 Work and The Lowest Point of My Life
 ------------------------------------

-I started to do different odd jobs there and there to get real world experiences, and eventually got referred to work for a software company by my brother -- always thankful that he's always got my back.
+I started to do different odd jobs here and there to get real world experiences, and eventually got referred to work for a software company by my brother -- always thankful that he's always got my back.
 From there, things started to became better as I enjoyed the work and did my job well that I kept switching roles as the company got acquired by bigger and bigger companies, which is how I ended up in the Bay Area.

-Before moving back to the Bay Area, while things were going well professionally, my life was actually at its lowest point as I have completely lost all motivation to live.
+Before moving to the Bay Area, while things were going well professionally, my life was actually at its lowest point as I have completely lost all motivation to live.
 I didn't know what's the point -- just doing work, coming home, play some games, and sometimes get into relationships that end badly with a broken heart.
 I don't remember clearly anymore, but I probably thought about suicide a few times to be done with the misery.
 Thankfully it was just flimsy